Why Your Best Page Still Gets Zero Clicks: SERP Features Explained

 Uses Organization schema and consistent citations across trusted sources to help Google confidently attach the panel to the right entity.

 In each case, the format and structure of the content did more work than any single keyword choice.
+A useful test: read the target paragraph out loud on its own, with no surrounding context.
+If it still makes complete sense, it's shaped the way Google's extraction systems tend to prefer.

 SERP feature types compared